Wilfrid Laurier Memorial: Overview

 Macdonald is enshrined in a stone baldachin emblazoned with copper reliefs of the various agricultural and industrial trades.
 Laurier stands with the shelter of the massive trees which characterize the square, a granite relief of the provinces created and united under his administrations opposite a bas-relief of man and woman sharing the harvest.

 Laurier also stands with his back facing the back of the Boer War Memorial — It was Britain's wish, but Laurier was not prepared to freely commit Canadian troops to Pretoria.
 The Boer War placed great strains on Laurier's cabinet, because a decision to send troops as required, could also have been construed as Canada's perpetual support to all England's wars.
-Being the great statesman that Laurier was, he did not wish to alienate Canadian Imperialists and French Canadians.

-"Whilst I cannot admit that Canada should take part in all the wars of Great Britain, neither am I prepared to say that she should not take part in any war at all...
-I claim for Canada this, that in the future, she shall be at liberty to act or not act, to interfere or not interfere, to do just as she pleases."
-In the end, public demand won through and Canada sent some 7,300 Canadians to South Africa, of which about 1/3 were official contingents.
+Laurier did not wish to alienate Canadian Imperialists and French Canadians.
+In the end, public demand won through, with Canada sending 7,300 Canadians to South Africa, of which roughly one-third were official contingents.

 The Laurier Memorial Committee was founded in 1948 under the auspices of the Canadian Democratic Institute and the Canadian Unity Alliance in order to erect a memorial to Sir Wilfrid Laurier.
 His inauguration took place on October 12, 1953.
 The activities of the Monument Committee ended at the end of 1954.